Elilshree-InfoSec/SOC-Analyst-Journey/Home-Lab/Incident-Response.md

 | `reed.fernandez` | `-`            |              20 |

 **Assessment:**

-All 20 failed authentication events targeted the same account, `reed.fernandez`.
-The source network address was recorded as `-`, with no external source IP identified in the available events.
+All 20 failed authentication events targeted `reed.fernandez`.

+The source network address was recorded as `-`.
+No external source IP was identified in the available Event 4625 records.

-The repeated attempts against a single account initially indicated possible brute-force activity.
-However, the available Event 4625 data did not provide evidence of a remote source.
+The repeated failures initially indicated possible brute-force activity, requiring a successful authentication check.

 ---